cooperpecot/Asset-Manager/README.md

 # To Do
-- Search / Filter index
+- Unassign from Location
-- Assignment History on Show page
+- Assignment History on Show
-- Locations Model
 - Auth
 - Cluster Map